pospi/niri-config/README.md

 <p style="text-align: center"><strong>&mdash; or &mdash;</strong></p>

-"Turns your computer into a thinking box that you can drive like a Nintendo and that runs on the lowest common denominator hardware available."
+"Turns your computer into a thinking box that you can drive like a Nintendo on even the lowest common denominator hardware available."

 *(Imagine it like you're spreading out thoughts on the floor.)*